-If you have been pressured into making a CTP insurance claim or are worried that your lawyer may have paid someone for your referral, you should report them to us.
-If you would like a referral to a new lawyer in your area or an accredited specialist, you should contact the Queensland Law Society who can assist.
+If you have been pressured into making a CTP insurance claim or are worried that your lawyer may have paid someone for your referral, please report them to us.
+If you would like a referral to a new lawyer in your area or an accredited specialist, contact the Queensland Law Society who can assist.
 Any concerns about the conduct of legal practitioners should be directed to the Legal Services Commission.

 c.
 Proof of identity

-If you are aged 15 or over, you must now provide a certified colour copy of a government issued identity document such as a driver licence or passport.
-For more information about the photo identification requirement, view page 8 of the Notice of Accident Claim Form (Non-Fatal).
+If you are aged 15 or over, you must now provide a certified colour copy of a government-issued identity document such as a driver licence or passport.
+For more information about the photo identification requirement, view page 8 of the Notice of Accident Claim Form (Non-Fatal Injury) (PDF, 728KB).

 d.
 Law Practice Certificate

 If you have engaged a lawyer to act on your behalf, your lawyer must complete a Law Practice Certificate (PDF, 511KB) both at the start and settlement of your claim and give it to the relevant CTP insurer.
 The Law Practice Certificate ensures your lawyer has complied with the Motor Accident Insurance Act 1994 and has not engaged in car crash scamming (also called claim farming) to obtain your instructions on the claim.
 Car crash scamming is now illegal in Queensland’s CTP insurance scheme.
 There are severe penalties for lawyers or anyone else engaging in car crash scamming, including penalties of up to $40,035.
 To learn more, visit maic.qld.gov.au/hangup.